DocETL: Agentic Query Rewriting and Evaluation for Complex Document Processing: DSL and Operators

 \subsubsection{Split}

-The split operator divides long text content into smaller chunks, facilitating subsequent processing per chunk.
-The core components include: the split key (the attribute in the document with the text to be split), a split method (based on token or delimiter), and method-specific parameters (e.g., delimiter or number of tokens per chunk).
-An example is as follows:
+The split operator divides long text into smaller chunks.
+It requires a split key (the text attribute), a split method (token or delimiter), and method-specific parameters (e.g., delimiter or chunk size). \papertext{It generates unique identifiers and sequential numbers for each chunk to enable reassembly later in the pipeline.
+Resulting documents inherit the other attributes from the original documents.} An example is as follows: